andrew/ultimate-awesome/README.md

 - [awesome-pinecone](https://github.com/aaronkao/awesome-pinecone) - A curated list of awesome Pinecone resources, libraries, tools and applications.
 - [Awesome-Gemini-Apps](https://github.com/AbdooMohamedd/Awesome-Gemini-Apps) - A curated list of projects powered by the Google Gemini API.
 Explore innovative applications and ideas from the Gemini API competition that showcase the capabilities of Gemini technology.
 - [awesome-agora](https://github.com/AgoraIO-Community/awesome-agora) - Useful collection of Agora resources.
-- [awesome-conservation-tech](https://github.com/anselmbradford/awesome-conservation-tech) - An awesome list of tech and orgs helping to understand and conserve our natural resources.
 - [awesome-docker](https://github.com/arch3rpro/awesome-docker) - A collection of Docker resources, including comprehensive tools and best practices for container management, monitoring, security, automation, etc.
 - [awesome-writing](https://github.com/armstrongl/awesome-writing) - 🕶 An awesome list of writing resources! .
 - [macOS-Essentials](https://github.com/artginzburg/macOS-Essentials) -  Apps and sets that are nice to use.